samtools/hts-specs/htsget.md

 `tags`
 _optional_
 </td><td>
 A comma separated list of tags to include, default: all.
 If the empty string is specified (tags=) no tags are included.

-It is illegal for the values of `tags` and `notags` to intersect; the server may return HTTP status 400 in this case.
+The server SHOULD respond with an `InvalidInput` error if `tags` and `notags` intersect.
 </td></tr>
 <tr markdown="block"><td>
 `notags`
 _optional_
 </td><td>
 A comma separated list of tags to exclude, default: none.

-It is illegal for the values of `tags` and `notags` to intersect; the server may return HTTP status 400 in this case.
+The server SHOULD respond with an `InvalidInput` error if `tags` and `notags` intersect.
 </td></tr>
 </table>